 With its dramatic scenery, it’s tough not to fall in love with this town.
 Sa Pa, or more commonly, Sapa, is a town in the Hoang Lien Son Mountains of northwestern Vietnam.
 Established as a hill station by the French in 1922, the bustling alpine village is now famous for its trekking spots and the highest point in Vietnam, Fansipan Mountain.

 Sapa is famous for its mountainous scenery, cool weather, and diversity in culture.
-It’s well known for the Fansipan peak, the highest mountain in Indochina.
-It is a favorite spot for those who like hiking, adventure, and sightseeing.
+It’s well known for Fansipan, the highest mountain in Indochina, which is a favorite spot for those who like hiking, adventure, and sightseeing.

 Six different minority groups of people are living here: H’Mong, Dao, Ta, Giay, Xa Pho.
 Their different way in farming habits together with Sapa’s topographic characteristics created “cascading rice terraces”, the most significant image of Sapa.

 In the ancient H’Mong’s language, Sapa means “sandbank”, where people gather and trade.
 Before the late 1880s, Sapa was a hidden village of minority people.
 Once the French came, they left many imprints, however, the ancient name was unchanged as a cultural appreciation for the minority people.

 In 1903, the French debarked in highland Indochina and did a study about Sapa’s topography, since then the name “Sapa” was spread widely.
 In 1917, the French built their first villas for the purpose of relaxation.
 This was a key location for the French military as well as missionaries, who called it the “summer capital of the north”.